 Exercise and cachexia

-Progressive resistance exercise training (PRT) may increase muscle mass and strength.
-It might also improve physical functioning and quality of life.
+It may increase muscle mass and strength.
+It may also help with physical functioning and quality of life.